cloudmesh/cloudmesh-mpi/docs/report-mpi.md

     packages and click Next.
 When downloaded clock on them to complete the setup

-    TODO: COOPER this seems incomplete is this correct.
+    -   [ ] TODO: Cooper, this seems incomplete is this correct.
 I changed it as previous install instructions were also incomplete.

     >     msmpisetup.exe
     >     msmpisdk.msi